Luracast/Restler/public/examples/_014_oauth2_client/readme.md

 1. run composer update to make sure you have
     - twig template library
-    - bshaffer's oauth2 libaray
+    - bshaffer's oauth2 library
 2. make sure `public/examples/_014_oauth2_client/cache` has write permissions to create the compiled template files

+Now that you are ready, lets look at the example

+> This API Server is made using the following php files/folders
+>
+> * index.php      (gateway)
+> * Client.php      (api)
+> * restler.php      (framework)
+> * JsonFormat.php      (format)

+This API Server exposes the following URIs

+    GET authorized ⇠ OAuth2\Client::authorized()
+    GET v1         ⇠ OAuth2\Client::index()

 This example is part 1 in a 2 part example that shows how Restler can be integrated with the popular [OAuth 2.0 Server ](http://bshaffer.github.io/oauth2-server-php-docs/) library.
 This section -- the "client" -- is about asking for access rights and keeping a record of the important state mechanisms required to communicate with Restler once access has been granted.